grisu/gricli/USAGE.md

 ### hostcount

-The number of compute hosts
+The number of compute hosts to be used

+The hostcount is important for jobs where processes communicate across a number of physical machines or hosts e.g. MPI jobs.
+Setting the hostcount will force the job to use the set number of hosts.
+This can improve efficiency as the communications overhead is less between processes running on the same host.
+However the job may take longer to be dequeued as the requirements are more restrictive.

+The hostcount is unset by default and will not show in the list of globals.
+Once set, it will be visible in the list of globals.
+Note that when setting the hostcount, you must use a positive integer.
+To disable the hostcount restriction use the command 'unset hostcount'.

 Example usage:

-    set hostCount 2
+    set hostcount 2
+    unset hostcount
     print global hostcount
     print job myjob hostcount

-### host

-The hostname.

-To set the hostname use the 'set' command.
-The available hostnames can be seen using the command 'print hosts'.
-To view the host before a job has been submitted use the command 'print global host'.
-To view the host after a job has been sumitted ise the command 'print job <jobname> submissionHost'.

-Example usage:

-    set host ng2.canterbury.ac.nz
-    print global host
-    print job myjob submissionHost

 ### jobname